Magical Art of Glassblowing

 - Go home with a small souvenir to reminiscence this experience for a lifetime.

-- Benefit from the multilingual live commentary in English, French, Spanish, Italian and Japanese
+- Benefit from the multilingual live commentary in English, French, and Italian.

 - Master Artisan Glassblowing Demonstration in Saint Mark's Square